Black Jack (horse)

+Black Jack was purchased by Jacqueline Kennedy, widow to U.S. President John F. Kennedy, upon Black Jack's retirement on June 1, 1973.

 Early life

-Black Jack was foaled January 19, 1947, and came to Fort Myer from the cavalry remount station at Fort Reno, Oklahoma, on November 22, 1952.
-Black Jack was the last of the Quartermaster–issue horses branded with the Army's U.S. brand (on the left shoulder) and his Army serial number 2V56 (on the left side of his neck).
+Black Jack was foaled January 19, 1947; was named in honor of U.S. Army General John J. "Black Jack" Pershing; and came to Fort Myer from the cavalry remount station at Fort Reno, Oklahoma, on November 22, 1952.
+Black Jack was the last of the Quartermaster–issue horses branded with the Army's U.S. brand (on the left shoulder) and his Army serial number 2V56 (on the left side of his neck), as the horse breeding program at Fort Reno was transferred from the U.S. Department of Defense to the U.S. Department of Agriculture (USDA) in May 1947 with bill H.R.
+3484 and Public Law 80–494.
+In 1949, Oklahoma State University took over the program, and continues to breed American Quarter Horses and American Paint Horses at the Charles and Linda Cline Equine Teaching Center as part of the Ferguson College of Agriculture.

 Career

 Black Jack served a long and respectable military career.

 Among the highlights were that he participated in four state funerals: